-The Authority has capitalised software expenditure for further development of its Accredo Accounting and Business software, its SharePoint document management system, and software relating to the migration of servers to a new IT provider.
-The carrying amount of the capitalised software expenditure is \$118,187 (2014: \$37,098).
+The Authority has not capitalised any additional expenditure for intangible assets for the year ended 30 June 2016.
+The carrying amount of the capitalised software expenditure is \$63,646 (2015: \$118,187).
 The software's useful life is three years and the cost will be amortised over its useful life.